fernand0labra/rai-airsim/README.md

 roslaunch unreal_airsim demo.launch
 ```

 The results of the simulation can be seen in the images below obtained from RVIZ visualizer.
-In the picture below we can see the 3D projection of the PointCloud with the color obtained respectively from the Scene and the Segmentation cameras.
+The 3D projection of the RGBA PointCloud is obtained with color respectively from the Scene and the Segmentation cameras.
 * The clickable video in the left shows the provided Unreal Blocks environment and the result of changing the position and orientation of the multirotor vehicle [(1)](/workspace/src/simulation/scripts/airsim/multirotor/blocks).
 * The clickable video in the right shows the result of the simulation obtained from the ROS wrapper provided by ETH, visualizing the images obtained from the sensor and the generated PointCloud after transforming the Depth image [(2)](/workspace/src/simulation/scripts/airsim/depth_conversion.py).